ankur182/Git-commands/README.md

 Great question!
-You’re referring to this line in your Employee.java:
+Let's break this down in simple words.

+From your image, the Employee class has:

 @ManyToOne
-@JoinColumn(name = "employerId") // other things -> employer table variables
+@JoinColumn(name = "employerId")
 @JsonBackReference
 private Employer employer;

-Let’s break down what @JoinColumn(name = "employerId") means and what happens if you use other column names like panNo, estDate, or location.
+This means:

+You're telling Hibernate: "In the employee table, create a foreign key column called employerId that links to the primary key of the employer table".

 ---

+Now, what if you try to use @JoinColumn(name = "panNo") or location, etc.?

-1. What does @JoinColumn(name = "employerId") do?
+Case 1: @JoinColumn(name = "employerId") ✅ (CORRECT)

-It tells Hibernate:

-> “In the Employee table, there will be a foreign key column named employerId, which refers to the Employer table’s employerId primary key.”

-So in DB terms:

-Employee table gets a column employerId

-This column is a foreign key to Employer.employerId
+employerId must be the @Id (primary key) in Employer.

+Hibernate creates the relationship using the employerId column.

+Everything works fine — no errors.

+Case 2: @JoinColumn(name = "panNo") ❌ (NOT RECOMMENDED)

+Hibernate tries to link employee.panNo to employer.panNo.

+But panNo is not a primary key or a unique column (by default).

+This may cause:

+Error: “Cannot reference non-primary key column” unless you make it @Column(unique = true) and set @JoinColumn(referencedColumnName = "panNo")

+Or unexpected joins/bugs in data mapping

+Case 3: @JoinColumn(name = "estDate") or location ❌

+Same issue: Hibernate can't join on non-unique, non-primary columns.

+It doesn't know how to uniquely identify the parent.

 ---

-2. What happens if you write @JoinColumn(name = "panNo") or location, etc.?

-Hibernate will assume:

-The foreign key column in Employee table is named panNo

-It will still point to the Employer table, but by default it matches against the PK of Employer

-Is this valid?

-Technically: Yes But only if:

-panNo exists in the Employee table (as a foreign key column)

-It still references employerId (unless you override that)

-Otherwise: Error on save / schema validation

----

-3. What if I actually want to join on panNo (a non-PK column)?

-You must explicitly tell Hibernate what column in Employer to use:
+If You REALLY Want to Join on panNo

+You must do this:

 @ManyToOne
 @JoinColumn(name = "panNo", referencedColumnName = "panNo")
 private Employer employer;

-This means:

-In the Employee table, there will be a column called panNo

-It references the Employer.panNo column

-panNo in Employer must be unique, or it’ll throw a data integrity error
+And in the Employer class:

+@Column(unique = true)
+private String panNo;

+But again — not recommended unless panNo is truly a unique, never-changing ID (like an Aadhaar, PAN, etc.)

 ---

-4. Summary of Scenarios

-@JoinColumn Value	Expected Behavior

-employerId	FK from Employee to Employer.employerId (default, safe) panNo	Treated as FK column in Employee, still targets Employer PK unless referencedColumnName used panNo with referencedColumnName = "panNo"	Valid only if Employer.panNo is unique Invalid column	Hibernate error or DB constraint failure

----

-5. Recommendation

-Stick with:
+Best Practice

+Always use:

 @JoinColumn(name = "employerId")

-Unless you have a strong reason to join on another column and ensure:

-That other column (panNo, location, etc.) is unique

-You use referencedColumnName correctly
+Because:

+It’s the primary key

+Auto-generated and indexed

+Avoids relational mapping errors

 ---

+Summary Table

+Join Column	Works?
+Why / Why Not

+employerId	Yes	Primary key in Employer, default and best choice panNo	Maybe	Only works with @Column(unique = true) and referencedColumnName estDate / others	No	Not unique or primary — can’t reliably map child to parent

-Let me know if you want to try a custom join or get a schema diagram showing how FK links behave.
+Let me know if you want to test this in Postman or see how Hibernate generates the DB table for each case.